 Where to Eat in Chinatown

 There are lots of inexpensive Chinese restaurants in Chinatown.
 One of the better (and less cheap) places is Bao Bei Chinese Brasserie at 163 Keefer.
 If you aren’t into Chinese, but like German, then check out Bestie which bills itself as “Chinatown’s finest Currywurst.”
-It’s a tiny trendy place that serves reasonably priced sausage dishes.
+It’s a tiny trendy place at 105 East Pender that serves tasty and reasonably-priced sausage dishes.